angeella/ProMisesModel/README.md

 First of all, you need to install Python, and the PyMVPA, decimal, math, multiprocessing, nibabel, scipy, pydicom, nilearn, dipy, pickle packages.
 If it is your first time with Python, you can see my [repository](https://github.com/angeella/Python_Tutorial) where I explain how install packages, how manage Anaconda and so on.

 So, you need to download the script [priorGPA.py](https://github.com/angeella/priorGPA/blob/master/priorGPA.py) and put on the folder where you are working.
+You must name the script [priorGPA.py](https://github.com/angeella/priorGPA/blob/master/priorGPA.py) as **priorGPA.py**.

-After the installation, you need to import the packages:
+After the installation of the packages in Anaconda, you need to import the packages:

 ```python
 import numpy as np
 import mvpa2